itisusama-writer/152410/chapter-9.md

 "And you're very welcome," Areeba added.
 "He says."

-They moved through the bazaar, and Ayesha watched her cousin with a mixture of fascination and concern.
+They moved through the bazaar, and Ayesha watched her sister with a mixture of fascination and concern.
 The conversations with Faisal were constant now—brief exchanges, shared observations, private jokes.
 Areeba would smile at nothing, or laugh suddenly, or nod in agreement with something only she could hear.

 At one shop, Areeba picked up a traditional men's waistcoat, examining it with interest.